jeon11/academic-kickstart/content/project/sap/index.md

 ___

 ## <h style="font-family:georgia"> Overview </h>

+### Problem Space:
+Because SAP provided vast variety of products and software for enterprise resource planning, there was a lack of consistency in UI throughout the different products.
+Each UX team working on its own product resulted in incoherent design systems that only amplified confusion to the end users.

-SAP provides various products and software for enterprise resource planning. <mark>**In order to deliver consistent and coherent user experience across SAP products, this project was an initiative to integrate user research into the design process so that design decisions were informed and inspired by user data**</mark>.
-As a starting point, the research focused on comparison patterns in sourcing product domain.
+<mark>**In order to deliver consistent and coherent user experience across SAP products, I collaborated with the UX framework team to establish design principles in UX pattern library.
+This project was also an initiative to integrate user research into the design process so that design decisions were informed and inspired by user data.**</mark> As a starting point, the research focused on comparison patterns in sourcing product domain.

 **<em>Disclaimer:** Due to NDA, the page primarily highlights the research process, decision making, reasoning and generalized outcomes.</em>